Sanikashenai/-PRICE-RISK-MANAGEMENT-AND-PRICE-FORECASTING/README.md

 # 1.Upload(direct upload table from csv)

+we can upload files from local machine directly there are three types of files :Structured
+                                Semi-structured
+                                Unstructured
-we can upload files from local machine directly there are three types of files :structured ,semi-structured,unstructured Structured files are organized in a table-like schema, while unstructured files lack any such organization, and semi-structured files fall in between.
+Structured files are organized in a table-like schema, while unstructured files lack any such organization, and semi-structured files fall in between.

 **Structured Files**